nemo0622/pokeemerald-expansion/README.md

 - Overworld Encounters with Wild Pokémon
     - Most routes have a few randomized locations for Pokémon to spawn
     - Shiny Pokémon are visible in the overworld!
-- DexNav functionality, including bug fixed from Emerald Seaglass
+- DexNav functionality unlocked after Gym 2, allowing for targeted Pokémon hunting
     - Including Cheat Code to show all DexNav Pokémon from the start: "JUSTSHOWME"
 - Cheat Code system, with many helpful cheats and ways to shake up repeat playthroughs!
     - Codes for 999 items, such as Rare Candies and Nuggets